The Agile Data Mission

 work together effectively on the data aspects of software systems.

-This isn't to say that AD is a “one size fits all” methodology.
+This isn't to say that AD is a one-size-fits-all methodology.

 Instead, consider AD as a collection of

-philosophies that will enable IT
+ways of thinking (WoT) that will enable IT

 professionals and their stakeholders to work together effectively when it comes to the data aspects of their initiatives.

 Modern software development processes - such as